Mainframe-Archive/mainframe-os/docs/faq.md

 There's no question these are the early days and it's going to take some work to build up to the demand we ultimately expect.
 We have a long-term view and are invested to see it through.

-## It seems there are still only few devs trying to build dapps on Mainframe.
-The team is using bounties now, but it doesn’t look like the dev version got a lot of attention yet
-We haven’t been pushing too hard but mainly working closely with a select number of devs to keep a tight feedback loop in this early alpha phase.

-## The functionalities seem to be limited initially and although sooo much work was done under the hood to integrate a lot of Web3 technologies, having simple apps (like Noted) ‘decentralized’ does look like making something simple very complicated.
+## Why should developers build on Mainframe OS, and what do you offer them?
-We value decentralization, security and privacy, our feature set might be rather limited right now but we’ve built some solid foundations and feel well positioned to support dapps that align with our values.
+We value decentralization, security and privacy.
+Our feature set might be rather limited right now but we’ve built some solid foundations and feel well positioned to support dapps that align with our values.
 We’re more than a wallet or browser, we enable developers to host apps on fully decentralised infrastructure and interact over decentralised API’s including comms, payments, social and storage api’s.
 We’re also aware the ecosystem is young and this space will be evolving rapidly over the next few years, we believe we’ve built a system that’s flexible enough to adapt as new developer and user needs arise.

 ## Will Mainframe OS allow atomic swaps?